jnewton3edinburgh/ParkLifeToolkit/README.md

 This folder contains the chat bot images used in the Parklife project.
 It contains an image of Alfred the owl, used as the chatbot iamge, and background of four parks.

+*Do not worry if you are missing the `data` folder, as this is not included in the Windows download.*

 *Folders and files may be created as the chatbot(s) are used.*

 ### Starting up botpress
 Open a terminal window.
 (Alternatively named Console/Command prompt, depending on your operating system).
 Navigate to your botpress folder.
-(In windows type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress`)
+(Type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress` in windows, or `cd /home/username/botpress` in linux or `cd /Applications/botpress` in MacOS.)

 Type `./bp` to run botpress.
 You will see text appearing displaying the startup of the chatbot.
 Botpress will now be up and running!